maxims94/get-your-solboard/README.md

 ![Checkout](/img/checkout.png)

 Contrast this with the conventional scenario: there would be a system deciding for you to e.g. use a coupon for the current purchase.
-The entire process would be deterministic and you, as user, would be forced to agree to it.
+The entire process would be deterministic and you, as user, could merely agree to it.

 ## How does it work technically?